ralphmorton/sendgrid-actionmailer/README.md

 ### personalizations (json)

-Allows providing a customized [personalizations](https://sendgrid.com/docs/for-developers/sending-email/personalizations/) array for the v3 Mail Send endpoint.
+Allows providing a customized [personalizations](https://sendgrid.com/docs/for-developers/sending-email/personalizations/) hash for the v3 Mail Send endpoint.
 This allows customizing how an email is sent and also allows sending multiple different emails to different recipients with a single API call.

 The personalizations object supports: